Trade Republic vs DEGIRO

 Fees, savings plans, and who wins

-Two of the most popular brokers for European investors — but built around completely different philosophies.
+Two of the most popular brokers for European investors — built around completely different philosophies.
 Trade Republic is a mobile-first neo-broker with free savings plans, fractional shares, and banking features.
-DEGIRO is a no-frills execution platform with access to 18+ exchanges and a much wider asset universe.
-Choosing between them comes down to how you invest.
+DEGIRO is a no-frills execution platform founded in 2008 with access to multiple exchanges, a wider asset universe, and a longer track record.
+Choosing between them comes down to how you invest — and what happens when things go wrong.

 Trade Republic vs DEGIRO hero banner showing a side-by-side broker comparison with two phone screens and a central feature table comparing fees, fractional shares, savings plans, ETF availability, and minimum deposit, with EU context elements like passports, coins, and a world map background.